Trump backs Fla. plan to import lower-cost meds from abroad

 Some experts have been skeptical of allowing imports from Canada, partly from concerns about whether Canadian drugmakers have the capacity to supply the much larger U.S. market.
 But consumer groups have strongly backed the idea, arguing that it will pressure drugmakers to reduce their prices here, where government traditionally has not set such limits.

-AARP pushed hard for the Florida plan, saying it’s possible to safely import lower-priced, equally effective drugs and that would promote worldwide price competition.
+AARP pushed hard for the Florida plan, saying it’s possible to safely import lower-priced, equally effective drugs and it would promote worldwide price competition.
+CEO Jo Ann Jenkins praised Trump for supporting the Florida legislation, calling it a “sensible drug importation plan to help reduce prescription drug costs.”

-The drug industry lobby, Pharmaceutical Research and Manufacturers of America, said the Florida plan will put state residents at risk, potentially allowing counterfeit or adulterated medications.
+The drug industry lobby, Pharmaceutical Research and Manufacturers of America, said the plan will put Floridians at risk, potentially allowing counterfeit or adulterated medications.
 “These proposals cannot guarantee that patients wouldn’t be put in harm’s way nor is there evidence they will save patients money,” the group said in a statement.

 Anderson reported from Miami.